leff0506/tic_tac_toe/README.md

 <h1>Tic tac toe</h1><br/>
 This game is based on gesture recognition.
 Any interaction with the game occurs using a hand gesture.
-For instruction how to play the game, please watch the video instructions/video_instruction.mp4
+To understand how to play the game, please watch the video instructions/video_instruction.mp4

 <b>How to run.</b><br/>
 <ol>